KasparBP/log_parser/README.md

-Simple script to parse standard apache logs into riak.
+Just a simple script to parse standard apache logs into riak.
-Require php_riak to be installed.
+Requires php_riak to be installed.